iamseth/oracledb_exporter/README.md

 Note that the TLS and basic authentication settings affect all HTTP endpoints:
 /metrics for scraping, /probe for probing, and the web UI.

+## Multi-target support

+This exporter supports the multi-target pattern.
+This allows running a single instance of this exporter for multiple Oracle targets.

+To use the multi-target functionality, send a http request to the endpoint `/scrape?target=foo:1521` where target is set to the DSN of the Oracle instance to scrape metrics from.